 When to refer

-Consider referral to urologist if:
+Consider referral to a urologist if:

 - Current bladder management method is not effective (e.g., episodes of incontinence, not voiding regularly (high filling pressures))

 - Hydronephrosis on ultrasound (ultrasound every 1-2 years)

 - Repeated episodes of Autonomic Dysreflexia (AD) that are secondary to urological issues

 - Patient has high-level spinal cord lesion as they will be more prone to complications

 - Have had an indwelling or suprapubic catheter for >15 years (for cystoscopy due to increased risk of bladder cancer as a result of prolonged catheter use)